How Do You Know If You Have Depression: 11 Hidden Signs and How to Manage Them

 There are also help options available.
 Working with a healthcare professional such as a counselor or therapist is essential to understanding how your symptoms affect your life.
 While there are depression test options online that may give some insight, reputable mental health sources provide detailed information about depressive symptoms you can research.

 Speaking with a therapist has been proven to help improve mood, thoughts, and physical functioning for patients with depression.
 Sometimes depression symptoms can make it hard to muster the energy to visit a counselor in person.
-Studies have found that online therapy, such as through BetterHelp, can be just as effective as in-person therapy, plus it offers the convenience of not having to leave your home.

 Working with a therapist, including online therapists like those at BetterHelp, can help you find the relief you're looking for.
-Studies find that online therapy can be just as effective as in-person therapy; it offers the convenience of not having to leave your home.
+Research finds that online therapy can be just as effective as in-person therapy; it offers the convenience of not having to leave your home.
 A therapist can help you to identify where your depression is coming from, triggers that you face, and coping strategies to overcome it.
 You can read the reviews of our therapists below from people experiencing similar issues.

 Takeaway